Claude Code Plugins

 Rust Error-Stack Patterns

-This skill provides HASH-specific error handling patterns using the error-stack crate.
-It ensures consistent, debuggable error handling across the Rust codebase.
+HASH-specific error handling patterns using the error-stack crate for consistent, debuggable error handling across the Rust codebase.

 Core Principles